ErlendHaa/dlisio/python/docs/lis/api.rst

     Tape Trailer Logical Record (TTLR)

     The TTLR is optional.
-It's identical to the :class:`dlisio.core.tape_header` with exeption of the attribute
+It's identical to the :class:`dlisio.core.tape_header` with exception of the attribute
     :attr:`dlisio.core.tape_header.prev_tape_name`, which in the trailer is
     replaced with :attr:`next_tape_name`.